nakhaeizadeh2000/accounting-dashboard/api/docs/ARTICLES.md

 - [CASL Authorization](./CASL.md) - Learn more about the permission system
 - [Users Module](./USERS.md) - Documentation on the Users module that articles are linked to
+- [Files Module](./FILES.md) - Documentation on the Files module used for article attachments
 - [Error Handling](./ERRORS.md) - Understand how errors are handled and formatted
 - [Response Format](./RESPONSE.md) - Details on the standardized response format